radjavi/patsch/README.md

-# patsch
-Critical Patrolling Schedules for Two Robots on a Line
+# Patsch: Critical Patrolling Schedules for Two Robots on a Line